 As often as we need to brush our teeth, cats need to have theirs brushed too . .. and the natural way for them to do this by chomping through larger pieces of food.

-My advice is to make sure cats have at least once meal a day of something that is big, like a chicken neck, wing or back.
+My advice for cats with Feline Periodontal Disease, is to make sure they have at least once meal a day of something that is big.
+Big meaning like a chicken neck, wing or back.
 This helps to massage the cat’s gums, remove debris and plaque, and also keeps the cat’s jaws strong.

 I don’t recommend feeding cats minced or ground meat at all, any more.
 Apart from the high bacteria content, this type of food is often sticky and tends to wedge in around the gum line.